Wednesdays, July 10 to August 7, 2019, 12 to 1 PM

 Pepperdine University School of Law, Classroom C, Malibu Campus

-Silicon Beach Roundtable: Entertainment, Media, & Sports Panel--The Golden Age of Content & Distribution
+Silicon Beach Roundtable: Entertainment, Media, and Sports Panel—The Golden Age of Content and Distribution

 Thursday, March 7, 2019